igushev/IgushArray/README.md

-# IgushArray - Array with Constant Access and Fast Insertion and Deletion
+# IgushArray - Array with Constant Time Access and Fast Insertion and Deletion

 # Introduction